[PDF]

 Encyclopedia Entries

-2015 “Liberalism,” Vocabulary for the Study of Religion, edited by Robert Segal and Kocku von Stuckrad.
+- “Liberalism,” Vocabulary for the Study of Religion, edited by Robert Segal and Kocku von Stuckrad, 2015.
 Brill Press.

-2014 Entries on “Liberty of Conscience,” “Martin Luther King,” and “Public Choice Theory,” The Cambridge Rawls Lexicon, edited by Jon Mandle and David Reidy.
-Cambridge: Cambridge University Press.
+- Entries on “Liberty of Conscience,” “Martin Luther King,” and “Public Choice Theory,” The Cambridge Rawls Lexicon, edited by Jon Mandle and David Reidy, 2014.
+Cambridge UP.

 Teaching